jbwtk/iotc-lora-gateway-example/readme.md

 ### Notes

-- This setup has been tested with the `RAK5146 SPI with GPS` variant, which will need to be explicitly selected during `chirpstack` configuration.
+- This setup has been tested with the `RAK5146 SPI with GPS` variant as well as the `RAK5146 USB with GPS`, which will need to be explicitly selected during `chirpstack` configuration.

 ### Extras